top of page

 Before You Choose a Breeder: Is the Breed the Right Fit?

-One of the most overlooked parts of the process is honest evaluation of the breed itself.
+One of the most overlooked parts of this process is honest evaluation of the breed itself.

 A responsible breeder will talk openly about the realities of the breed, not just the appealing traits.
-They should be willing to explain energy levels, exercise needs, grooming requirements, vocal tendencies, independence, prey drive, and common challenges.
+That includes energy level, exercise needs, grooming requirements, vocal tendencies, independence, prey drive, and common challenges.

-If a breeder never discusses potential difficulties, that is a concern.
+If a breeder never discusses potential difficulties or dismisses them entirely, that is worth noting.

-Equally important, ethical breeders are comfortable recommending a different breed or encouraging a family to wait if the fit is not right.
+Equally important, ethical breeders are comfortable recommending that a family wait, reconsider timing, or even explore a different breed if the fit is not right.
 This is not rejection.
 It is responsible placement.

-Statements like “vet checked” or “healthy parents” without documentation are not enough.
+Statements like “vet checked” or “healthy parents” without documentation are not sufficient.

-Responsible breeders complete breed-specific health testing and can provide proof through recognized testing organizations (like OFA).
-These results inform breeding decisions and help reduce the risk of inherited disease.
+Responsible breeders complete breed-specific health testing and can direct buyers to verifiable results through recognized databases such as OFA.
+Health testing informs breeding decisions and helps reduce avoidable risk.

-If testing cannot be verified or is dismissed as unnecessary, that is a serious red flag.
+If testing cannot be verified or is brushed off as unnecessary, that is a significant concern.

 Lack of Transparency About the Program

-Ethical breeders are open about how their dogs are raised, how often they breed, and why specific pairings were chosen.
+Ethical breeders are open about how their dogs are raised, how often they breed, and the standards they follow.

-Breeders who always have puppies available or push for quick decisions often prioritize volume over thoughtful placement.
+Breeders who always have puppies available or push for immediate commitments often prioritize volume over thoughtful placement.

 Pressure tactics are a warning sign.